websight-io/docs/docs/docs/developers/development/page-editor/side-panel/index.md

 ## Saving and error handling

-The saving of the fields works automatically, without pressing a submit button.
-Field types that can be edited with a mouse click are saved right away after the change, so the updated page content can be checked almost instantly.
-Other field types where the value is changed via typing are saved in a debounced manner.
-It means that the value is saved at the moment when the author stops for a bit during typing.
+The saving of the fields works automatically.
+There is no need to press a submit button.
+Some field values are changed with a mouse click, for example, the toggle.
+The side panel saves them immediately, and the results are visible almost instantly.
+Other fields, for example, the text field or the path picker, require typing a new value.
+It is stored when an author stops typing (debounce manner).
-This reduces the number of content updates that would cause noticeable jumps on the page during editing.
+The approach reduces the number of content updates that would cause page flickering.

 No matter if errors happen during the regular editing experience (e.g. validations) or are caused by technical problems, they need to be handled.
 In case of any errors during saving, the side panel resets the modified field to the